bobintornado/bobintornado.github.io/_posts/2015-12-21-An-Adventure-With-Ruby-Case.markdown

 end
 {% endhighlight %}

 Mmmmmm.
 This seems correct.
-And our codes also seems correct.
+And our codes also seem correct.

 Errr.
 BUT.

 {% include image.html img="assets/ruby_case/wait-a-minute.jpg" title="wait a minute" %}

-There seems to be something wrong going around here with our expectations of our Ruby codes.
+There seems to be something WRONG here with our expectations of our Ruby codes.

-Then I suddenly realized that while I am expecting the `case` to execute the `when` clause where it return `true`, it is actually ***COMPARING THE VALUE AGAINST THE VALUE WHEN RETURNS***.
+Then I suddenly realized that while I am expecting the `case` to execute the `when` clause where it first return `true`, it is actually ***COMPARING THE VALUE AGAINST THE VALUE WHEN RETURNS***.

 It's not `conditions` based here, it's value based!
 So what happened here for the sample code is actually